-Foods and drinks provide fuel for our body in the form of carbohydrates, fat, protein and alcohol.
-Carbohydrates are the body’s preferred fuel source.
-The glycaemic index (GI) is a way to classify foods and drinks according to how quickly they raise the glucose level of the blood.
+Foods and drinks provide our body with energy in the form of carbohydrates, fat, protein and alcohol.
+Carbohydrates are the body’s preferred energy source.
+The glycaemic index (GI) is a way that carbohydrates in foods and drinks are ranked according to how quickly they raise the glucose level of the blood (also known as ‘blood sugar level’).
 It has replaced classifying carbohydrates as either ‘simple’ or ‘complex’.

-Foods that contain carbohydrates include bread, breakfast cereals, rice, pasta, legumes, corn, potato, fruit, milk, yoghurt, sugar, biscuits, cakes and lollies.
+Foods with carbohydrates include bread, breakfast cereals, rice, pasta, legumes, corn, potato, fruit, milk, yoghurt, sugar, biscuits, cakes and lollies.

 Digesting and absorbing carbohydrates

 The digestive system breaks down carbohydrates in foods and drinks into simple sugars, mainly glucose.
 For example, both rice and soft drink will be broken down to simple sugars in your digestive system.
-This simple sugar is then carried to each cell through the bloodstream.
+This simple sugar is then carried to your body’s cells through the bloodstream.

-The pancreas secretes a hormone called insulin, which helps the glucose to migrate from the blood into the cells.
+The pancreas secretes a hormone called insulin, which helps the glucose to move from your blood into the cells.
 Once inside a cell, the glucose is ‘burned’ along with oxygen to produce energy.
 Our brain, muscles and nervous system all rely on glucose as their main fuel to make energy.

 The body converts excess glucose from food into glycogen.
 Glycogen acts as a storage form of glucose within the muscle tissue and the liver.
-Its role is to supplement blood sugar levels if they drop between meals or during physical activity.
+Its role is to supplement blood glucose levels if they drop between meals (especially overnight) or during physical activity.

 The glycaemic index (GI)